top of page

 Thankfully, the 1939 Register records the names and biographical details of 41 million civilians in England and Wales.

-Be advised, individuals in the military were not included in this recordset.
-Additionally, persons living in Scotland, Northern Ireland, the Channel Islands, and the Isle of Man were excluded as well.
+Be advised individuals in the military were not included in this record set.
+Also, persons living in Scotland, Northern Ireland, the Channel Islands, and the Isle of Man were excluded.
 Sadly, if your English or Wales ancestor visited these excluded places on registration night, they won't be in the 1939 register either.
 They would be registered later.

 However, you might find foreign visitors, including embassies and consular staff.